 After the assessment, you will immediately receive a score report.
 All items are scored either right or wrong; no partial credit is awarded.
 Pass/Fail decisions are based on overall performance, not domain-level scoring, according to the passing score of 70% (87 or more correct items out of 123).
-As of Fall 2020, the pass rate was 83.33% for first-time test takers; for all test takers, the pass rate was 78.57%.
+As December 2024, the passing rate for test-takers is 81.82% signature, website, marketing collateral, LinkedIn Profile) or otherwise that they have earned/completed the TAC Certificate.